Nes112/Nes112/README.md

 ## Intro

 Greetings!
-Here is where you will find a portfolio of my work on data analysis, including Excel, Tableau, SQL, and Python.
+Here is where you will find a portfolio of my work on data analysis, including use of Excel, Tableau, SQL, and Python.

-These projects are sample projects from CareerFoundry.
 Some contain fictional datasets, while others use modified real-world data that is or has been publicly available.

 ## [GameCo video game sales](https://github.com/Nes112/GameCo)